 Earthenware, Porcelain, And Stoneware

 Earthenware is normally beige, red, or white.
 It has the lowest firing temperature of the three, usually about 1150°C. It's slightly porous, and stains and chips easily, so it's often glazed to protect the surface.
-Its porosity means it's good for making planters and oven steamers, but not good for pitchers or vases.
+Its porosity means it's good for making planters and oven steamers, but not good for jugs or vases.

 Porcelain is composed of kaolin, or china clay.
 Kaolin doesn't melt until 1800°C, so other compounds are usually added so it can be fired between 1250°C and 1400°C. For example, bone china is made by adding bone ash to the clay.
 It's known for its whiteness, hardness, smoothness, durability, and translucency.
 When tapped, it makes a distinctive ping: or ming.